-Step G-1: Only after backfill has reached the top of the B (half) panels can construction of the second course begin.
-Throughout construction, panels should only be set after backfilling and compaction to grade has been completed.
+STEP F-1: Only after the backfill has reached the top of the B (half) panels can construction of the second course begin.
+Throughout construction, panels should only be set after backfilling and compaction to grade have been completed.

 Placing any panel atop a panel, which has not been completely backfilled can create an unstable situation, and lead to misalignment of panels, and is strictly prohibited.